hristijanjazhev/movies_wcf_rest-api/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/hristijan11](https://github.com/hristijan11)

-- 📝 This project is based on using RESTFull API for filtering data
+- 📝 This project is based on using RESTFull API for filtering movies.

 - 💬 Feel free to add anything into it.